yacinecs/kous_time/README.md

 Contribution 🤝

 Contributions are welcome!
-Feel free to submit issues or pull requests to improve KousBapp.
+Feel free to submit issues or pull requests to improve Kous_time.